jakeweatherhead/jakeweatherhead/README.md

 <div style="height: 15px;"></div>

-As our investigations scaled to larger datasets of more complex knots (w.r.t. diagrammatic crossing count), it was clear that the performance of the [seeing-the-unknot](https://github.com/jakeweatherhead/seeing-the-unknot) fine-tuning pipeline was a bottleneck for our research-velocity going forward.
+As our investigations scaled to larger datasets of more complex knots, it was clear that the performance of the [seeing-the-unknot](https://github.com/jakeweatherhead/seeing-the-unknot) fine-tuning pipeline was a bottleneck for our research-velocity going forward.

 <div style="height: 15px;"></div>